dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 **Elves**
-Found in: Forest, cave, ruins.
+Found in: Forest, cave, swamp, ruins.

 While elves are never neutral to the player, by default they will not attack.
 They will simply follow the player, keeping sight of them.
 Because of their cowardly behavior, if spotted they will flee.
 An individual elf or pack or elves will lose cowardly and begin attacking the player if they witness one of the following things occuring:
 -The player attacking an elf or an animal